bahabukhalil/ford-gobike-data-analysis/README.md

 - `Part_I_exploration_template.ipynb` — Notebook for exploratory analysis.
 - `Part_II_slide_deck_template.ipynb` — Notebook for explanatory presentation.
-- `images/` — (Optional) Folder to save plots/images if you want to link them in README.
 - `data/` — Contains the dataset `201902-fordgobike-tripdata.csv`.

 ## 🚀 How to Run the Project